Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ## Vision
 Airport Heist is a single player game, where the main character aims to avoid capture from interpol.
 Players can fly to different cities with-in europe as long as they can afford the tickets.

+Stealing

-In order to make money player steal money.
+In order to acquire money players steal, however, there is a chance of getting caught.
-There is a chance of getting caught, but players are informed of the odds before they attempt to steal.
+Players are informed of the odds of capture before they attempt to steal and can abort if they feel the risks are too great.
-If the player feels the risk is too high they ccan choose not to steel.
+Their stolen earnings are based on gauss' theory with a set expectation value.

+Travel

+Evading Capture

-They know where interpol is but not where interpol will go next.
+Players can see in which city interpol is but not where interpol will go next.
+Interpol moves from airport to airport at random.
 They are limited by their budget and stamina but can steal money to survive.
 Players start in Helsinki, Finland and the game ends when they are either caught by interpol or run out of money.